Group-Adapted Irreducible Matrix Units for the Walled Brauer Algebra: Acknowledgments

 \section{Acknowledgments}

-M.S., T.M. are supported through grant Sonata 16, UMO-2020/39/D/ST2/01234 from the Polish National Science Centre.
-M.H. acknowledges support by the IRA Programme, project no. FENG.02.01-IP.05-0006/23, financed by the FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP.
-For the purpose of Open Access, the author has applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.
+T.M. is supported through grant Sonata 16, UMO-2020/39/D/ST2/01234 from the Polish National Science Centre.
+M.S. and M.H. acknowledge support by the IRA Programme, project no. FENG.02.01-IP.05-0006/23, financed by the FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP.
+D.G.\ acknowledges support by NWO grant NGF.1623.23.025 (“Qudits in theory and experiment”) and NWO Vidi grant (Project No.\ VI.Vidi.192.109).